 Some fire departments use a 24-hour shift pattern where one crew remains at the station for an entire day.
 Others will break this into two and make their crew only stay for 12 hours before they are relieved of their duties.

 A 24-hour shift might sound excessively long to you, and we can assure you that it is.
-However, it allows the same firefighters to handle all of the checks, operations, and duties of that day.
+However, it allows the same firefighters to handle all of the checks, operations, and duties for that day.

 They will also handle the paperwork so that there is no confusion between the first and second-shift firefighters.